France national Baseball5 team

 The France national Baseball5 team represents France in international Baseball5 competitions.
-They are the current European champions.

 History

-France participated in the first Baseball5 European Championship played in Vilnius and won, earning one of the two European spots for the 2022 Baseball5 World Cup in Mexico City.
+France participated in the first Baseball5 European Championship played in Vilnius and won, defeating Lithuania in the final, 2 sets to 0.
+As European champions, France earned one of the two European spots for the 2022 Baseball5 World Cup in Mexico City.

 At the 2022 Baseball5 World Cup, France finished 9th with a 3–5 record.

+France finished second in the 2023 Baseball5 European Championship losing against Lithuania 2 sets to 0, in a replay of the 2020 final.